 It’s normal for your Lender to instruct us to deal with the preparation of the security documents on their behalf.
 We will prepare these documents and explain them in detail before asking you to sign.
 It’s also our responsibility to prepare a report on the title of the property for your Lender.

 If you are married or in a civil partnership but the title of the property will be in your name only, then your Lender will need your partner’s consent towards security documentation.
 Your partner may wish to have some independent legal advice before providing that consent however, consent is not required if you are separated and your partner will not occupy the property with you.

 Registering your title

 We will take care of the title registration on your behalf.
-After you’ve paid the price, we’ll submit an LBTT (Land and Building Transaction Tax) form to HMRC and register your title in the Land Register.
-Once registered, a Land Certificate will be issued and if you have a mortgage, we will send this to your Lender.
-If you don’t have a mortgage, we’ll safely store the Certificate in our strong room and send you a copy (unless you advise us to send the original copy to you).
+After you’ve paid the price, we’ll submit an LBTT (Land and Building Transaction Tax) form to HMRC, arrange payment of any LBTT and ADS (Additional Dwelling Supplement tax) due, and register your title in the Land Register.
+Once registered, a Title Sheet will be issued and if you have a mortgage, we will send this to your Lender.
+If you don’t have a mortgage, we’ll safely store the Title Sheet and send you a copy (unless you advise us to send the original copy to you).
 The registration process can often take several months (even years) before you receive a copy of the certificate, so don’t panic if you haven’t heard from us for a while.